acuity-network/acuity-atomic-swap-solidity/README.md

-# acuity-atomic-swap
+# acuity-atomic-swap-solidity
-Acuity Atomic Swap Exchange
+Solidity contracts for the Acuity Atomic Swap Exchange